codenamenadja/linux-shell/readme.md

 [i2-4]:#LV_mount_toggle

-1. execute with sudo and no options.
+1. execute with sudo and 1 option VGNAME.
-2. get lv points from connected usb Volume Group(my_VG).
+2. get lv points from connected usb Volume Group(ie. `./LV_mount_toggle.sh vg_junehan_portable`).
+3. start with create foldername `~/plugged_storage_YOURINPUT`.
-3. press y to mount, n to umount else to pass.
+4. press y to mount, n to umount else to pass.
+5. if y? creates folder with LV name and mount. or n? umount and remove dir.
+6. end with try remove dirname `~/plugged_storage_YOURINPUT`. if not empty? pass.
-4. done
+7. done

 ### rsync_scripts

 [i2-5]:#rsync_scripts

-1. execute from origin.
+1. execute with sudo and no option.
 2. rsync will be happen to git directory. (symlink cannot be catched by git. rsync will be better than hard link or copy)
 3. done